apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

     [main] INFO | org.apache.torque.generator.control.Controller - readConfiguration() : Starting to read configuration files

 - Starting the app service will build the app and start jetty with Maven on port 8081.
-This command is set as a **command** in the app service in docker compose.
+This command is set as a **command** in the app service in docker-compose.yml.

-Currently the docker-compose is generated once more, if starting the containers, this will overwrite m2repo and may result in errors.
+Currently the docker-compose.yml is generated once more, if starting the containers, this will overwrite m2repo and may result in errors.

 If not yet done, build on the host with mvn clean install -f ../pom.xml -Pdocker.